python/cpython/Doc/library/functions.rst

 .. function:: abs(x)

    Return the absolute value of a number.
-The argument may be a plain or long integer or a floating point number.
+The argument may be an integer or a floating point number.
 If the argument is a complex number, its magnitude is returned.